petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/matching-dxp-versions.md

 ## Next Steps

 Now you have a deployment to your chosen environment with all of the correct Liferay DXP version information.
-Next, you will [create backup files](./creating-data-backup-files.md) for your instance's data to prepare it for DXP Cloud.
+Next, you will [create backup files](./creating-data-backup-files.md) for your instance's data to prepare it for Liferay Cloud.